Film society

-A film society is a membership-based club where people can watch screenings of films which would otherwise not be shown in mainstream cinemas.
+A film society is a membership-based club where people can watch screenings of films that would otherwise not be shown in mainstream cinemas.
 In Spain, Ireland and Italy, they are known as "cineclubs", and in Germany they are known as "filmclubs".

 They usually have an educational aim, introducing new audiences to different audiovisual works through an organized and prepared program of screenings.

 Editorial output reinforces the work of these organisations, as they produce hand-programmes, brochures, schedules, information sheets, and even essays, supporting the significance of their exhibitions.
 A common feature that may characterize a film society screening is that they begin with an introduction of the film to the audience, and end with the promotion of a discussion about the film, where assistants, organizers and sometimes the filmmakers themselves, exchange their views.

 There are networks in many different countries, and these are organized into federations, councils, collectives, and local networks.
 Famous film societies include Amos Vogel's Cinema 16, Cinémathèque Française, and the Film Society of Lincoln Center in New York City.

 International

 The film society movement originated in France in the time between the two world wars (see below).

-The international body for film societies is the International Federation of Film Societies.
+The international body for film societies is the International Federation of Film Societies (IFFS).

 This international association was set up in 1947 in Cannes (France) among groups of film societies in countries throughout the world and this association is called Fédération Internationale des Ciné-Clubs (F.I.C.C.).